leebri101/Yu-Gi-Oh-Guide/README.md

 ### **Decks-Page Contents:**
 * The Decks page offer fan favourites to the top tier meta cards at which many players use in various tournaments.
-* Each of the cards are clickable and will send the user to an external site which will show teh user of the full deck to build, if they choose to do so.
+* Each of the cards are clickable and will send the user to an external site which will show the user of the full deck to build, if they choose to do so.
 ![Decks-page](doc/screenshots/top-10-decks.webp)

 ### **How-to-play-Page Contents:**